kjhealy/kieranhealy.hugo/content/blog/zero-counts-in-dplyr.markdown

 mathjax: false
 ---

-Here's a feature of `dplyr` that occasionally bites me, that's about to change mostly for the better, but that is also likely to bite me again in the future.
+Here's a feature of `dplyr` that occasionally bites me (most recently while making [these graphs](https://kieranhealy.org/blog/archives/2018/11/17/congress-over-time/)).
+It's about to change mostly for the better, but is also likely to bite me again in the future.
 If you want to follow along there's a GitHub repo with the [necessary code and data](https://github.com/kjhealy/fc_sample).

 Say we have a data frame or tibble and we want to get a frequency table or set of counts out of it.
 In this case, each row of our data is a person serving a congressional term for the very first time, for the years 2013 to 2019.
 We have information on the term year, the party of the representative, and whether they are a man or a woman.